Daremonic/payswitch-docs/features/merchant-controls/fraud-and-risk-management.md

 ## Overview

 You can enable the FRM solution of your choice with few clicks and very minimal code changes.
-Below are the two scenarios in which FRM can be activated through Hyperswitch.
+Below are the two scenarios in which FRM can be activated through PaySwitcher.

 ## Prerequisite